Pat Scott

 In 1954, Scott could not pass up an agricultural examination to attend college in Europe as a student exchange program participant.
 She then attained a zoology degree at the University of Kentucky, where she also played for the Kentucky Wildcats women's basketball team.
 After earning another degree in medicine, she worked as a medical technologist for the next 32 years in the Cincinnati area.

 Following her retirement, Scott moved to Walton, Kentucky, where she stayed playing softball and developed her interest in oil painting.
 She also trained horses for thirteen years and was a dog trainer for three years.
 Along the way, she also became a formidable golfer, an award-winning artist, and a film consultant of sorts.

 Scott attended her first wood carving show in 1994, out of sheer curiosity.
-Then, she signed up for practically every class and seminar the River Valley Wood Carver's Association offered.
-She later started to score big points as a woodcarver, creating a variety of topics, including a carousel horse head, busts, ornaments, and several decorative items.
-She started carving an old piece of wood with a pocketknife and an old file borrowed from a blacksmith.
+Then, she signed up for classes and seminars at the River Valley Wood Carver's Association offered.
+She created carousel horse heads, busts, ornaments and several decorative items.
 "I quickly learned that carving is a lot different from painting because wood isn't as forgiving as paint.
 It took me six months to carve out a simple figure! ...
 From the time I was a little kid, I've always had this fascination with birds.
 So I've started carving them."

-Her hobby has come a long way since those early carving days, but she currently still likes to keep things simple, as she said in a 2011 interview: "I guess you could say I'm sort of a purist when it comes to carving, because until recently I only used knives and gouges."
-Then she discovered a neat little power tool called wecheer.
-I'm learning how to use it now.
-It's like a dremel, only about the size of a pen.
-It helps me smooth out the little wrinkles here and there.

 Scott is part of Women in Baseball, a permanent display based at the Baseball Hall of Fame and Museum in Cooperstown, New York, which was unveiled in 1988 to honor the entire All-American Girls Professional Baseball League.